-More and more people decide to live a more eco-friendly and sustainable life.
+If you are wondering how to live greener, you are amongst the many people that have decided to live a more eco-friendly and sustainable life.
 However, it must be mentioned that many of the actions taken by them are not necessarily new to everyone.
 They have been a common practice among Indigenous communities and low-income families among others.
 What is happening now is that they are entering the mainstream.
 Hopefully, they will last and become more than just trends that excite people for some time.
 You should know that changing your lifestyle and the way you work, maybe just a tiny bit, not only helps the environment but also helps you keep your wallet heavy.
 Going green can save you money!

 Ride your bike more!
 This is a simple answer to the question of how to be environmentally friendly, isn’t it?